 - Buried Vias.

-Engineers are making use HDI boards in several electronic devices.
-They are beneficial in following ways:
+Engineers are making use of HDI boards in several electronic devices.
+They are beneficial in the following ways:

 - Compact design